lyhistory/lyhistory.github.io/docs/vuepress/docs/biography/edu/adult/Oral_and_Writing_Business.md

 Let me know if anything looks wrong (e.g., the XX name).
 I'm guessing we might use Dev for DMP, so I'll check those settings now just to be prepared./I'll review the configuration beforehand.

 < Hi [Name], I've reviewed the JPY collateral SFTP setup.
 The functionality is already in place, so no changes are needed since the logic remains unchanged.
 Regarding DMP, per Confluence, it recommends using the Dev environment.
 Thanks!
+Hi [Name], I checked the negative interest rate logic.
+It looks like it’s been there untouched for a while and supports both +/- rates fine.

+Since I didn't write it and there's no docs, I can't fully vouch for the internal logic (some code looks a bit iffy, but might be intended).
+As long as it works, I'd prefer not to touch it for now.
+Let me know if we hit any bugs later!

 #### Example 3
 A (colleague):Hey, I’m planning to take leave from May 1st to May 7th.